Pierre-Lannoy/wp-sessions/README.md

 See [WordPress directory page](https://wordpress.org/plugins/sessions/) or [official website](https://perfops.one/sessions).

-> 🎁 Give this plugin a drive test on a free dummy site: [One-Click Test!](https://tastewp.com/new/?pre-installed-plugin-slug=sessions)

 You can limit concurrent sessions, on a per role basis for the following criteria:

 * count per user;